anyaosborne/Wikipedia-Text-Extractor-Games/README.md

 # Wikipedia Text Extractor for Game Titles
 This project is a modified version of [AnKushRR/Wikipedia-Text-Extractor](https://github.com/AnkushRR/Wikipedia-Text-Extractor).
 It extracts plan text from Wikipedia about 110 game titles given in the [pageTitleList.txt](https://github.com/anyaosborne/Wikipedia-Text-Extractor-Games/blob/main/pageTitleList.txt) file.
 The [output](https://github.com/anyaosborne/Wikipedia-Text-Extractor-Games/tree/main/output) contains extracted page content for each game title.
-The [GameDescriptions.txt] includes extracted content all in one document, which is good for using it for machine learning training.
+The [AllGameDescriptions.txt](https://github.com/anyaosborne/Wikipedia-Text-Extractor-Games/blob/main/AllGameDescriptions.txt) includes extracted content all in one document, which is good for using it for machine learning training.

 ## Requirements
 * Python3+